Original Cub Document

 Infantry Division Holds Convention

 PHOTO: Three members of the famed 106th Infantry Division, which was instrumental in an allied victory at the Battle of the Bulge during World War H, reminisce over a battlefield cartoon of the period entitled "Little Joe."
 The division is holding its 37th annual convention here at the Marriott Inn this weekend.
+Left to right are Russell Villwock of Chicago, past president; Benjamin Britton of Auburn, the convention host, and Sherod Collins, of Atlanta, treasurer.

 More than 100 veterans and their families from all over the country are attending the convention.
 A banquet is scheduled tonight in the Marriott ballroom.